Bitskwela/bitdev-dml-exercises/contracts/ch_07_html_css_js_python/le_02_how-websites-work/quiz.md

 - C) 500 Internal Server Error
 - D) 403 Forbidden

+**Answer: A**

+200 OK indicates that the request was successful.
+When adding an item to cart works correctly, the server returns this status code.

 **Question 4:** What is the status code for Scenario B (product not found)?

 - A) 200 OK